Self-Directed IRA Expert: Horizon Trust BlogJune 8, 2022by Horizon TrustHow Do I Calculate My Required Minimum Distribution?

 Following IRS guidelines and taking out the appropriate annual distribution will help you avoid unnecessary penalties and make the most of your retirement funds.

-Ultimately, by understanding the rules governing your IRA’s RMD, you can avoid taxes on your withdrawals and protect your wealth.
+Ultimately, by understanding the rules governing RMDs, you can avoid taxes on your withdrawals and protect your wealth.